13 Pros and Cons of Being a Physical Therapist Assistant

 As a physical therapist assistant, you are the vital link between the patient and the physical therapist.
 You help keep patients comfortable and safe while undergoing treatment, and you play an essential role in their rehabilitation, but is this career right for you?
 So, if you are on the fence about becoming a physical therapist assistant (PTA), read on for my take on the top 13 pros and cons of being a physical therapist assistant.

-What Does A Physical Therapist Assistant Do?
+What Does a Physical Therapist Assistant Do?

 A physical therapy assistant (PTA) works under the direction and supervision of a physical therapist.
 They help patients who are recovering from injuries and illnesses to regain movement and manage any pain they may have by providing treatments.
 These treatments include, but are not limited to stretching, massage, exercise, heat/ice packs, and electrical stimulation.
 A physical therapist assistant may also teach patients how to use specific equipment, such as braces or wheelchairs.